AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 TheRealDeal is a brownfield group project that is based on [addressbook-level3](https://github.com/se-edu/addressbook-level3) (AB3) created by [SE-EDU](https://se-education.org/).

 ## Legend
-These boxes in the Developer Guide has additional information that you should take note of.
+These boxes in the Developer Guide have additional information that you should take note of.

 <div markdown="block" class="alert alert-info">
 **:information_source: Important:**<br>